1024inc/engineering-blog/eng-paths/staff_engineer.md

 </td></tr>
 <tr><td>

-Sr Staff Engineer
+Staff Engineer

 </td></tr>
 <tr><td  markdown="1">

-- Has mentored and championed the promotion of 4+ ICs to Sr SE2 or Staff Engineer
+- Has been a tech lead for 2+ years
-- Has regularly contributed to a technical blog or publications over the past 12 months
+- Has championed and executed 2+ technical migrations or large multi-months platform/staff projects
-- Has presented on software or management topics to external audiences such as conferences and interest groups and acted as a talent acquisition champion for Beyond
+- Has documented 10+ technical aspects of systems implementation and/or post-mortems
-- Has championed the promotion of 4+ engineers
+- Has championed the promotion of 2+ engineers

 </td></tr>
 </table>